JettZgg/LineUp/plan.md

 next steps:
+-  can create a match but cannot get the right match id
+-  the rect does get ticked when clicked the ready button
+-  join match
--  Fix waiting room and match board
+-  upgrade the waiting room page
 -  Set up a CI/CD pipeline for automated testing and deployment

 -- Drop tables if they exist